 General.
 We are a leading provider of above-ground detection products and solutions for the intelligent transportation systems ("ITS") industry.
-Our family of products, which we market as Autoscope video or video products ("Autoscope"), and RTMS radar or radar products ("RTMS"), provides end users with the tools needed to optimize traffic flow and enhance driver safety.
+Our family of products, which we market as Autoscope video or video products and RTMS radar or radar products ("RTMS"), provides end users with the tools needed to optimize traffic flow and enhance driver safety.
 Our technology analyzes signals from sophisticated sensors and transmits the information to management systems and controllers or directly to users.
 Our products provide users with complete solutions for the intersection and transportation markets.

 Our technology is a process in which software, rather than humans, examines outputs from various types of sophisticated sensors to determine what is happening in a field of view.
 In the ITS industry, this process is a critical component of managing congestion and traffic flow.
 In many cities, it is not possible to build roads, bridges and highways quickly enough to accommodate the increasing congestion levels.
-On average, United States commuters lose 97 hours a year in congestion, which costs motorists \$87 billion a year in time, an average of \$1,365 per driver (per INRIX 2018 Global Traffic Scorecard).
+During 2020, congestion levels decreased significantly as a result of COVID-19 related government lockdowns, although automobile travel has rebounded in many areas, causing congestion levels to begin returning to previous levels (per INRIX 2020 Global Traffic scorecard).
+In 2021, on average, United States commuters lost 36 hours a year in congestion, which costs an average of \$564 per driver in wasted time (per INRIX 2021 Global Traffic scorecard).
 We believe this growing use of vehicles will make our ITS solutions increasingly necessary to complement existing and new roadway infrastructure to manage traffic flow and optimize throughput.